 - By default this dialog collects (and attempts to validate) the user’s name, email address and phone number.
 There is also an interaction to collect a description of their interest.

-- If you are deploying to Apple Business Chat, you can use this List Picker driven dialog to display your product or service offerings.
+- If you are deploying to Apple Messages for Business, you can use this List Picker driven dialog to display your product or service offerings.

 - You can add rich images to the List Picker (though recommended to keep them small for faster loading).